komidore64/komidore64.github.io/about.md

 Hooray.
 Openshift started phasing out their free tier, so I switched to [Github Pages](http://pages.github.com).
 Github Pages uses [Jekyll](http://jekyllrb.com) as its static-site generator, and I found this [DevJournal](https://github.com/hemangsk/DevJournal) theme made by Hemang Kumar on [Jekyll Themes](http://jekyllthemes.org/).
+The site's code still lives on Github, but it has moved to [komidore64/komidore64.github.io](http://github.com/komidore64/komidore64.github.io).

 ###### \* the best text editor in the world